Dandey/Firestone-bad-bot/README.md

 # FIrestone-bad-bot
-A small script that automates some mechanics in Firestone Idle RPG
+A small script that automates some mechanics in Firestone Idle RPG Script is done in AHK so you will need version 1.1.33 to be able to run it

 Get prepared for a bit of wall text TL;DR a lot of limitations